Leadership 101: Know Thyself

 Here’s an example of how behavior profiles can help a leader navigate a tough situation.

 We worked with an executive who was the COO of a large organization.
 Their senior leadership role had evolved over time as the organization grew, and now required the COO to have strengths in policies and procedures, attention to detail, stability, routine, and enforcing standardization in company operations.
 The skills necessary for this kind of COO position were fundamentally counter to this executive’s behavioral style and natural strengths.
 This leader was a gifted driver of new business, loved the chase, excelled at thinking outside the box, and was self-motivated and strong enough to fight through obstacles.
 The very qualities that had helped the organization grow, were now the traits counter productive to a COO role for a large stable organization that needed to implement standardization and procedures in operations.
 Initially when a role change was discussed this leader was stuck in not wanting to let go, but over time they realized the organization needed their strengths in business development and growing a sales department.
 The tools of the DISC, Values, and Attribute Indexes allowed an open and honest conversation about the leader’s strengths and weaknesses in the context of their personal blind spot, so self-awareness could replace ego and fear of change.

 Do you know thyself?

 Do you know yourself?
 Have your blind spots been brought to your attention?
 Are you maximizing your strengths to be as effective as possible in your leadership role?
 Have you taken a behavior profile and are you maximizing the tools available to better know yourself?
-Take a complementary DISC and meet with a Coach for a debrief on your leadership strengths and weaknesses.
+Schedule a free coaching session today to learn more.